RachanSaini/datingApp/README.md

 ```

-7. Swipe on desired profile with user id and choice.
-Choice can be YES or NO
+7. Swipe on desired profile with user ID and choice (YES or NO).

 ```
 curl --location 'http://localhost:8080/discover/swipe' \
 --header 'Content-Type: application/json' \